THE SMUGGLER'S SECRETS:

 — Nielsen BookScan

 This is the third and final mystery in the bestselling, award-winning Caroline Abbott American Girl series.
-It is also Kathleen's ninth Caroline book, and her thirty-first published book.
+It is also Kathleen's ninth Caroline, nineteenth American Girl, and thirty-first published book.

 This book is written for readers age 8 and up who enjoy traditional mysteries and historical fiction without sex, gore, or explicit violence.

-This story is available as a 215-page softcover printed book, and in electronic versions for e-book apps and readers.
+This book includes an "Inside Caroline's World" essay about smuggling during the War of 1812.
+It is available as a 215-page softcover book, and in multiple digital versions for popular e-book apps and readers.

 |READ A PREVIEW|